Oleksandra2/forTestBlue/tutorials/luigi-getting-started-bluenew/luigi-getting-started-bluenew.md

 primary_tag: products>sap-business-technology-platform
 ---

-# Test Blue Luigi getting started new
+# Test Blue Luigi getting started new updated
 <!-- description --> The VM defaults to an English (US) QWERTY keyboard, and the UTC time zone.
 When prompted, change the keyboard layout and time zone to match your location, or accept the defaults.

 ## You will learn